-Members of the public and legal representatives are reminded that they should NOT attend court.
+Members of the public and legal representatives are reminded that they should NOT attend court unless specifically directed.

 COVID-19 – Guidance for Courts: Message from Lord Chief Justice's Office

 Please click here to see the latest notices and directions from the Lord Chief Justice's Office in relation to the coronavirus pandemic: https://judiciaryni.uk/coronavirus-covid-19

 The work of the courts has been consolidated into court hubs in order to facilitate the delivery of urgent core matters whilst maintaining the safety of all users and staff in the courts in line with public health advice.
 These temporary changes designed in partnership with the judiciary will help maintain a core justice system focused on the most essential cases.

 - Laganside Courts (also dealing with Ballymena, Antrim, Ards and Downpatrick);

 - Lisburn (also dealing with Craigavon, Armagh, Newry and Banbridge);

 - Dungannon (also dealing with Omagh, Enniskillen and Strabane); and

 - Londonderry (also dealing with Magherafelt, Limavady and Coleraine).

 Correspondence with Court Office during Covid19